The Equip Network

 Colleen Hall began serving as the Administrative Assistant to the Equip Network in the spring of 2020.
 Before coming to Southeastern, she served a two-year Journeyman term in Southeast Asia.
 Colleen is a member of North Wake Church and is currently pursuing a Masters of Intercultural Studies at Southeastern to learn to better serve in an international context.

 Hannah Moore began serving with the EQUIP Network team in the summer of 2022.
-Before beginning this position, she served overseas working among unreached people groups in East Asia, specifically among Tibetan Buddhist Peoples.
-She and her husband, Ben, hope to serve overseas long-term once she graduates with her Masters of Intercultural Studies from Southeastern.
+Before beginning this position, she served worked in East Asia, and she and her husband, Ben, hope to move overseas long-term once she graduates with her Masters of Intercultural Studies from Southeastern.
 Originally from Seattle, she enjoys hiking, drinking coffee, and listening to Bob Dylan.

 Walter Bowen began serving with the EQUIP Network team in the summer of 2021.
 He is passionate about all nations coming to know and serve the Lord and the equipping of the saints for the work of ministry.
 Prior to this position, he was a Pastor of Discipleship and Missions for over six years in Arkansas.
 He and his wife, Purnima, have served with the International Mission Board in Africa.
 Together, they have been ministering to multiethnic communities and people groups for over eighteen years.